marthebull/marthebull-js2-CA-30-09-2022/README.md

 **Visit the live site here [Yello](https://timely-unicorn-ff32cd.netlify.app/)**

 A school project made to practise building with Bootstrap and JS building a social media platform.

+Goal:
+To apply knowledge of JavaScript techniques to implement the front-end functionality.
+Using Bootstrap and SASS to build a responsive site.

+API:
+The API used using for this project can be found under Social EndPoints in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 Criteria:
 - User with @noroff.no or @stud.noroff.no email can register profile